Marksa

-Marksa is a village in Audru Parish, Pärnu County, in southwestern Estonia, on the coast of Pärnu Bay (part of the Gulf of Riga).
+Marksa is a village in Pärnu municipality, Pärnu County, in southwestern Estonia, on the coast of Pärnu Bay (part of the Gulf of Riga).
 It has a population of 93 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.

 Lindi Nature Reserve with Lindi bog is located just northwest of Marksa, in Kõpu.